FSIN-ohm/Matomat-Documentation/docs/server.md

 In addition to the template file there is also a template line for the `Subject` header.
 This template line is written directly into the `conf` file of the server using the `mail_subject` key.
 This line will also accept the `<{product}>` template value, which has the same meaning as the one used in the email content.

+# Security

+This section will describe how to secure your matohmat server.
+Please be aware that you will want to know how to do these steps __BEFORE__ you finally setup the matohmat server.

+1. Change the password for the matohmat user in the database.
+   This is required if you setup the server without using docker.
+Within docker this step is not that crustal, as database and server containers are connected through an internal virtual network, that is not accessible from the host, or outside these two containers.
+   However if you do not use docker for your setup you will first want to edit the `CreateDatabase.sql` file first.
+Here you will find a `CREATE USER` line near the end.
+Her you can replace the `password_here` default password with your own password.
+   After initializing the database make sure to set the db user password in the server config accordingly.
+2. Use Encryption
+   The Matohmat server is not ment to be accessable from the internet directly, as it can only accept HTTP requests, however without using __HTTPS__ any security messure will be useless.
+Therefore you must setup a nginx or an apache web server (or others), to acct as a __reverse proxy__ server that will take care of the encryption.
+3. Change the default device key that is listed in your `deviceKey.txt`.
+This __MUST__ be changed otherwise users which are not       physicals in your fissility can register a new user, which will clutter up your database.
+4. Change the Default password of the `root` admin.
+   You can do this once the server is fully set up.
+Please look into the description of the admin frontend, how to change the passwort of the root admin.
+However if you don't do this everyone who ever saw this source code will have access to your system.
+5. Ensure the database is backed up.
+   It is highly suggested to regularily backup your database or if you use docker, the whole matohmat docker folder.
+   Do this by using offsite backup, which means you should backup your data (encrypted) to another device/sever in another building place, to ensure the data is not lost even if the matomat server crashes, or the building its in is struck by a nuclear war head.
+It's suggested to backup once a day.

 # Development setup